-You’re a proficient backcountry skier, with experience in snow safety, rescue techniques, and the etiquette needed to travel through avalanche terrain—but you seek to climb the peaks that surround your current lines.
-Here, in the Northwest, “volcano season” has arrived.
+You’re a proficient backcountry skier, with experience in snow safety, rescue techniques, and the etiquette needed to travel through avalanche terrain—but now you seek to climb the peaks that surround your current lines.
+Here in the Northwest, “volcano season” has arrived.
 With a more consolidated snow pack, spring is a great time of year to try a new activity in the mountains.
-Graduating from ski touring to ski mountaineering requires the prerequisite gear.
+Graduating from ski touring to ski mountaineering requires additional gear and skills.
 In addition to your beacon, shovel, probe, here’s a quick look at what else you’ll need and why.

 Ski crampons are a must for alpine starts.
 The ground is still often rock-solid when your tours begin before the sun rises.
 Ski crampons enable you to travel on firm and icy conditions where your skins would otherwise begin to slide.

 When steepness of the slope exceeds what your skis can take you up, or when downclimbing is necessary, boot crampons become essential.
 Often, you cannot skin to the top of a peak.
 Boot crampons become your tools for safety and summit success.

 You’ll need an ice axe that is lightweight and sized correctly.
 An ice axe that is too heavy or too long will not fit well on your pack and can become cumbersome on steep boot packs.
 You’ll also need to learn how to use your ice axe properly for self-arresting should you or someone in your rope team fall.